Skip to main content

 Cons

-• Does not protect "MAIL FROM": DKIM does not authenticate the "MAIL FROM" (envelope sender) address, which is often displayed in email clients.
+• Does not protect "MAIL FROM": DKIM does not authenticate the "MAIL FROM" (envelope sender) address.
 Spoofers can still manipulate this value to mislead recipients.

 • Forwarding Issues: Forwarded messages may cause DKIM verification to fail.
 This occurs because forwarding servers often modify parts of the email, such as headers or the body, that were included in the DKIM signature.